uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

 How to make an immuneML dataset in Galaxy
 =========================================

+In Galaxy, an immuneML dataset is simply a Galaxy collection containing all relevant files (including an optional metadata file).
 The `Create dataset <https://galaxy.immuneml.uio.no/root?tool_id=immune_ml_dataset>`_ Galaxy tool allows users to import data from various formats and create immuneML datasets in Galaxy.
+These datasets are in an optimized binary (Pickle) format, which reduces the time needed to read the data into immuneML.

 Before creating a dataset, the relevant data files must first be uploaded to the Galaxy interface.
 This can be done either by uploading files from your local computer (use the 'Upload file' tool under the 'Get local data' menu), or by fetching remote data from the iReceptor Plus Gateway or VDJdb (see :ref:`How to import remote AIRR datasets in Galaxy`).

-The imported immuneML dataset is stored in a Galaxy collection, which will appear as a history item on the right side of the screen.
-Such Galaxy collections can later be selected as input to other tools.
+The imported immuneML dataset will appear as a history item on the right side of the screen, and can later be selected as input to other tools.

-The tool has a simple and an advanced interface.
+The tool has a :ref:`simple <Using the simple 'Create dataset' interface>` and an :ref:`advanced <Using the advanced 'Create dataset' interface>` interface.
 The simple interface is fully button-based, and relies on default settings for importing datasets.
 The advanced interface gives full control over import settings through a YAML specification.
 In most cases, the simple interface will suffice.
+If your dataset contains more than 100 files, you may want to consider :ref:`making a Galaxy collection directly from files <Making a Galaxy collection directly from files>`.

 immuneML datasets